 ‘After Gainsborough’ is a painting from Julie Colclough’s archive.
-It was painted in 1983 as part of her degree show, and resulted in many commissions for London publishers as well as illustrations for the Sunday Times Magazine.
-After a long time in Julie’s professional illustration portfolio the original painting has recently been framed.
-We also sell this as a small edition of 75 Fine Art limited editions.
+It was painted in 1983 as part of her degree show, and lead to hundreds of commissions for London publishers as well as illustrations for the Sunday Times Magazine.
+After a long time in Julie’s professional illustration portfolio the original painting has recently been framed and may appear in the gallery at some point.
+We also sell this as a small edition of 75 Fine Art limited edition prints.

-The original painting Mr and Mrs William Hallett ‘A Morning Walk’ by Gainsborough can be seen in the National Gallery at Trafalgar Square in London.
+The original painting Mr and Mrs William Hallett ‘A Morning Walk’ by Gainsborough is in the National Gallery at Trafalgar Square in London.

 In these days of computers and digital pastiches of famous works of art it is interesting to remember that Julie completely hand-painted this series before Photoshop and digital art was invented.